How to Share the Cost of a Fence with a Neighbor

 ✅ Benefits of Sharing Fence Costs:

-• Consistent fence design along property line
+• Consistent fence design along the property line

 Before You Start: Legal Considerations